Piroman3D/merovingen-solver-v02/README.md

 # Current version is not updapted for tensorflow 2.16 and keras versions.

 * conda create --name tf2.15 python=3.11
-* pip install tensorflow		# Or build from source: http://tensorflow.com
+* pip install tensorflow==2.15		# Or build from source: http://tensorflow.com
 * pip install pillow			        # Library to work with images
 * pip install matplotlib 		      # Library for plotting charts and diagrams
 ```

 ## [EXECUTE]